turingschool/front-end-curriculum/lessons/module-3/react-1-the-what-and-the-why.md

 People will define React in many different ways, but at its core, React is:

 ```
-A client-side JavaScript libray that allows you to easily and efficiently manipulate the DOM based on application data and how it changes in response to user interaction.
+A client-side JavaScript library that allows you to easily and efficiently manipulate the DOM based on application data and how it changes in response to user interaction.
 ```

 Let's break this definition down a little bit.

 ### Library vs Framework?

 The term 'library' is often used interchangeably with the term 'framework', but they're actually a bit different.
 Libraries are _usually_ a little bit smaller, and generally serve the purpose of providing us with abstractions over complex code that we would otherwise have to write ourselves.
 (Think jQuery.)
-Libraries are sometimes 'syntactic sugar' over something difficult and usually target specific functionality.
+Libraries are sometimes 'syntactic sugar' over something difficult and may target specific functionality.

 Frameworks, on the other hand, offer us a bit more than just abstractions - they give us a lot more powerful ways to write our code, but at the same time, they prescribe a very strict and specific way for us to organize our code.
-Frameworks often try to provide everything required to develop a complete application.
+Frameworks often try to provide **everything** required to develop a complete application.

-According to the docs, **React is a library and an architecture.**  Wait, what???
+According to the docs, **React is a library and an architecture.**
+...wait, what???
 You'll be writing entire applications in React in Mod 3 which can make it _feel_ more like a framework.
 You may even see it described in various places as a framework.
 It's important to note that you can add React components to an application, even if that entire application isn't using React.
 In this way, React is more of a library - even if it's a **really** robust one.

 React gives us a lot of cool features: